The Environmental Health Division inspects over 60 indoor

 Department of Environmental Quality (MDEQ) to open new facilities in

-At minimum, two routine inspections are conducted each year to ensure an
+Routine inspections are conducted each year to ensure an

 environment is safe for swimming.
 During these inspections, water tests